Interpretation of Results

-In home health care, for example, measures are included that relate to mobility, bathing, breathing, and other aspects of care and patient status.
+In home health care, for example, measures are included that relate to pressure sores, weight loss, bathing, mental clarity, and other aspects of care and patient status.
 Many States score well on some of the measures in this set but poorly on others.
 In many cases it is useful to consider related measures as a group, rather than individually.
 Examining “summary” measures—a single score that results from combining multiple measures—may be more informative if there is interest in a broader view of a particular dimension of quality or clinical area that is represented by a set of related measures.

 Contextual factors provide information on the environments in which State health care systems operate.
 These factors may have a direct or indirect influence on the State's measures of health care quality.
 Examples of contextual factors include the characteristics of State populations, availability of health care resources, and ways systems are organized and operated.
 More specifically, contextual factors can include availability of insurance or access to services, measures of staffing, and aging or disease prevalence of the population.